Highpoint2000/TEFLoggerApp/README.md

 ![image](https://github.com/user-attachments/assets/1852affa-ddb2-4494-a6ca-6f81ca6f6328)

-### Version 3.3 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)
+### Version 3.4 (only works from TEF Firmware from v2.11.23 and Android Smartphones!)

-- Station name from DB is now displayed
-- faster algorithm for determining station data if PI Code received
-- additional, larger display of the received station, location and distance in landscape mode
-- query to toggle the auto log mode when starting/stopping the auto scan mode
+- Revision of the station detection algorithm
+- Implementation of a caching mode for the database data to enable offline logging (see menu item "Rebuild Cache")

 ## Installation notes: